q-rz/enamel/README.md

 - A problem set consisting of 142 high-quality problems selected from [OpenAI HumanEval](https://github.com/openai/human-eval);
 - Expert-written efficient reference solutions, setting a high-standard for efficiency evaluation;
 - Expert-written strong test case generators, enabling a rigorous evaluation of both correctness and efficiency;
-- A Python library for easily evaluating the efficiency of LLM-generated code.
+- A Python library `enam` for easily evaluating the efficiency of LLM-generated code.

 ## Getting Started